 The estate of El Taray

-is wonderful at any time of year, but with the comfortable temperatures & shorter days, this tour was brilliant.
+is wonderful at any time of year, but with the comfortable temperatures & shorter days, this holiday was brilliant.
 Add in lovely home-cooked food, friendly staff & spacious rooms & there’s no negative.
 Every evening an impressive starling murmuration would form with the odd flock of cranes also moving over ready to roost.
 Magic!

 PHOTOGRAPH THE WINTER BIRDS OF EL TARAY YOURSELF